muskanny/Adobe_Devcraft/README.md

 ## Team Name: ctrl+r
 ## Team Members: Muskan Singh, Srishti Chugh, Nishtha Gupta, Shreeya Aggarwal
+### LINK TO GITHUB REPO: https://github.com/muskanny/Adobe_Devcraft
+## kindly visit the github repo for video presentation of our project

 # Approach

-This document describes the approach used in our DSP (Demand-Side Platform) bidding algorithm to optimize the number of clicks and conversions while staying within a fixed budget.
+Describing the approach used in our DSP (Demand-Side Platform) bidding algorithm to optimize the number of clicks and conversions while staying within a fixed budget.

 ---